codesplinta/mocklets/README.md

 This layers of preference is due to the fact that tests have much hgher reliability when either the real implementation or a fake implmentation is used when testing.

+Using a fake implementation boosts the confidence of a software engineer in the tests they've written so that it is safer and faster to make changes without worry.

 ## Some Basic Example (on the browser)
 >src/greetingMaker/index.js
 ```js